Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 Some scenarios should be possible to simulate in order to see what append in the school.

 It's a **realistic simulation**, it's not a video game.
 The goal is to build something as real as possible in all areas.
-It also means that physics have to be applied to objets, rooms, user.
+It also means that physics have to be applied to objets, rooms, users.
-By physics we means no flight across walls, no permissions bypass not planned.
+By physics, we means no flight across walls, no permissions bypass not planned.

 # 2. What's VR ?
 Why VR ?